Yuna (Final Fantasy): Appearances

 In Final Fantasy X, Yuna is introduced as a summoner from the world of Spira who can control creatures known as aeons with help from spirits known as Fayths.
-Daughter the late High Summoner Braska, who destroyed the menaching Sin ten years earlier, Yuna embarks on a quest to defeat Sin with her Guardians, Lulu and Wakka.
+Daughter of the late High Summoner Braska, who destroyed Sin ten years earlier, Yuna embarks on a quest to defeat Sin with her Guardians, Lulu and Wakka.
 Yuna must journey to temples across the world, acquire the aeon from each and summon the Final Aeon in a battle that will kill them both.
-In the meantime, she is j She gradually becomes more open and falls in love with her guardian Tidus as both often talk about their pasts and aspires to see home, Zanarkand.
+In the meantime, she gradually becomes more open and falls in love with her guardian Tidus as both often talk about their pasts and aspire to see their home, Zanarkand.
 Upon arriving at the place where Yuna can summon the final aeon, Tidus persuades the group to look for another way to defeat Sin without using any sacrifices.
 After entering Sin's body, Tidus is forced to kill Braska's Aeon, his father Jecht, and Sin is later destroyed by the destruction of the disembodied spirit of Yu Yevon, who is responsible for reviving Sin after each defeat, allowing an eternal Calm to start in Spira.
 However, Tidus disappears as he is the product of the Fayth, who could not depart until Sin's defeat and has a sad separation from her.
 In the international version of the game, Yuna finds a blurry video of a man she believes to be Tidus and decides to go on a quest to find him.

 In Final Fantasy X-2, set two years after FFX, Yuna is a member of the sphere hunting group, the Gullwings (カモメ団, Kamome Dan), along with her cousin Rikku and the silent Paine formed by the Al-bhed members Brother and Buddy, Rikku's relatives.
 In the game's international version, the Gullwings go their separate ways before the game's opening, with Yuna returning to Besaid Island.
 The trio then reunites to explore a newfound tower.
 In X-2, Yuna journeys to Spira in search of the truth behind a sphere containing a video featuring a man resembling Tidus in prison.
 During her journey, Yuna discovers the man from the sphere was actually Shuyin, a spirit who wishes to destroy Spira in revenge for the death of his lover, Lenne.
-Yuna possesses a sphere from Lenne that allows her to replicate here singing and wishes to stop Shuyin's revenge.
+Yuna possesses a sphere from Lenne that allows her to replicate her singing and wishes to stop Shuyin's revenge.
 With the help of Paine's former comrades, the Gullwings defeat Shuyin, who departs to the afterlife with Lenne's spirit sealed in the sphere Yuna kept.
 Depending on the player's progress throughout the game, the Fayth may revive Tidus so that she can reunite with him.
 The game's HD Remastered version adds a new audio drama where Yuna becomes a part of the group called Yevoners, whose main temple is on Besaid.
 In the story, she breaks up with Tidus after telling him she loves somebody else before declaring she will fight the revived Sin once again.